Studio City, Los Angeles

-Studio City is a neighborhood in the city of Los Angeles, California, in the southeast San Fernando Valley, just west of the Cahuenga Pass.
+Studio City is a neighborhood in Los Angeles, California, United States, in the southeast San Fernando Valley, just west of the Cahuenga Pass.
 It is named after the studio lot that was established in the area by film producer Mack Sennett in 1927, now known as Radford Studio Center.

 History

 Originally known as Laurelwood, the area that Studio City occupies was formerly part of Rancho Ex-Mission San Fernando.
 Rancho Ex-Mission San Fernando was a 116,858 acre Mexican land grant in present-day Los Angeles County, California, granted in 1846 by Governor Pío Pico to Eulogio F. de Celis.
-This land changed hands several times during the late 19th century, and was eventually owned by James Boon Lankershim (1850–1931), and eight other developers, who organized the Lankershim Ranch Land and Water Company.
-In 1899, however, the area lost most water rights to Los Angeles, so subdivision and sale of land for farming became untenable.
+This land changed hands several times during the late 19th century, and eventually passed into the ownership of James Boon Lankershim (1850–1931) and eight other developers, who organized the Lankershim Ranch Land and Water Company.
+In 1899, the area lost most water rights to Los Angeles, so subdivision and sale of land for farming became untenable.

-Construction of the Los Angeles Aqueduct began in 1908, and water reached the San Fernando Valley in November, 1913.
+Construction of the Los Angeles Aqueduct began in 1908, and water reached the San Fernando Valley in November 1913.
 Real estate boomed, and a syndicate led by Harry Chandler, business manager of the Los Angeles Times, with Hobart Johnstone Whitley, Isaac Van Nuys, and James Boon Lankershim acquired the remaining 47500 acre of the southern half of the former Mission lands—everything west of the Lankershim town limits and south of present-day Roscoe Boulevard excepting the Rancho Encino.
 Whitley platted the area of present-day Studio City from portions of the existing town of Lankershim, as well as the eastern part of the new acquisition.

 In 1927, Mack Sennett began building a new studio on 20 acre donated by the land developer.
 The area around the studio was named Studio City.

 In 1955, Studio City's Station 78 became the first racially integrated station in the Los Angeles City Fire Department.

+A house fire that soon spread to surrounding homes broke out in Studio City on January 8, 2025 as part of the January 2025 Southern California wildfires.